 The future of healthcare is inextricably linked to the future of technology, and there are many extraordinary developments taking place in the world that will shape the future of the healthcare industry in numerous huge and surprising ways.
-It is impossible to list all of the different ways in which the healthcare industry is likely to change as a result of developments in technology but there are six notable changes that are already in use or very close to reaching fruition.
+While it is impossible to list all of the different ways in which the healthcare industry is likely to change as a result of developments in technology – from cloud service providers in india helping to improve data security and compliance to things like telemedicine and wearable tech improving accessibility to healthcare for older people or those based in rural areas – here are six notable changes that are already in use or very close to reaching fruition.

 Remote health management